ITU-DISYS2024-CENTRALIZEDSYSTEMS/Consensus/readme.md

 _Each port has to be seperated with `,` after each port_
 ### Run the program

-Run a the program from root:
+Run the program from root:
 ```sh
 go run src/main.go
 ```